 An overview of the proposed Billy Diamond Highway railway and Grevet-Chapais railway is provided below: the Billy Diamond Highway Railway (BDHR) is on the upper left-hand side, and the Grevet-Chapais Railway on the lower right-hand side.

-Figure 8.5-3 : Overview of the Railways
+Figure 8.5-3: Environmental Conditions

 8.5.3 Environmental Conditions

 Temperature and precipitation data for Matagami and for Chapais are provided in the table below.

 Table 8.5-1: Environmental Conditions at Matagami and Chapais1